calza27/network-docker/README.md

 # network-docker
 Dockerfiles for network server applications

-Apps will live in the following structure on the server, with this repo being represented by the `configs` folder
+Apps live in the following structure on the server, with this repo being represented by the `configs` folder

 ```
 /
 └── docker/
     └── configs/
-        ├── docker-up.sh
-        ├── docker-down.sh
+        ├── docker.sh
         ├── app1/
         │   └── docker-compose.yml
         └── app2/